femmerling/EmeraldBox/readme.md

     ADDITIONAL_PACKAGES = ['PIL','xlrd']

 Your additional packages will be installed during setup.
 If you leave the list blank, setup will only install the 5 packages listed above.

+Your basic template now comes with bootstrap to help you worry less about the UX.
+You can change this to meet your needs.

 # Setup
 You can get EmeraldBox using two ways: